The Problem: A collection of irreplaceable geological information was inaccessible to those who needed it and under threat of disintegration

 DigiVol allows an army of volunteer citizen scientists who don’t have special research or data skills to input an array of information, from field notebooks to photographs, into digitally accessible data.

 The research team, which included an ARDC data management expert, used the platform to develop a user-friendly geoscience project.
-This allowed volunteers to help transcribe thousands of GA’s handwritten entries into usable data.
+This allowed volunteers to help transcribe thousands of Geoscience Australia’s handwritten entries into usable data.

 Access to the information only takes a few minutes.

-And, in keeping in line with Findable, Accessible, Interoperable and Reusable principles, it can be used by other external platforms and data systems.
+And, in keeping with the FAIR data principles (Findable, Accessible, Interoperable and Reusable), it can be used by other external platforms and data systems.

 Industry and academic researchers now have easy access to essential geological information, including the presence of minerals and their formation, without incurring expensive field time.